getvero/vero/README.markdown

 You will be able to find your API key and secret by logging into Vero and clicking the 'Account' button at the top of the page.

-To send events synchronously (i.e. avoid delayed_job), add the following to your initializer:
+By default, events are sent asynchronously using DelayedJob.
+To force all events to be sent synchronously, add the following line to your initializer:

     config.async = false